blualg/m-ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

 resulting surface roughly matches the finite diameters of the original particle spheres.
 This approach thus provides the advantage of accounting for the finite extent of the atomic spheres, which can be important in case of small molecules that do not form a bulk structure, i.e. where most of the atoms are located at the surface.
+Since OVITO Pro 3.8, this method also provides the capability to :ref:`quantify filled and empty volumes and to identify individual pores in a structure <particles.modifiers.construct_surface_mesh.regions>`, for example.

+.. seealso:: :ref:`particles.modifiers.construct_surface_mesh.method_comparison`

 General options
 """""""""""""""

-This option lets you exclude some parts of the system from the surface construction if needed, for example, all solute atoms surrounding a structure of interest.
+This option lets you exclude some parts of the system from the surface construction if needed, for example, all *solute atoms* which are not part of the structure of interest.

 The total surface area of the constructed manifold is displayed by the modifier in the status area and is output as a :ref:`global attribute <usage.global_attributes>` named ``ConstructSurfaceMesh.surface_area``.
-Note that the surface area is always given in units of squared length of the simulation dataset.
+Note that the surface area is always given in units of squared length of the simulation model.

-OVITO has the capability to attach local quantities with the surface mesh, which get adopted from nearby particles during the construction process.
+OVITO provides the capability to locally associate quantities with the surface mesh and adopted them from nearby particles during the surface construction process.
 If the option :guilabel:`Transfer particle properties to surface` is turned on, existing attributes of the input particles located at the surface, for example their ``Color`` property, will be copied over to the vertices of the constructed :ref:`surface mesh <scene_objects.surface_mesh>`.
-That means the input particle attributes will be available as vertex properties of the output mesh, and you can subsequently use the color mapping mode of the :ref:`visual_elements.surface_mesh` visual element to visualize the distribution of a quantity of interest across the surface.
+That means the input particle attributes will be available as vertex properties of the output mesh, and you can subsequently use the color mapping mode of the :ref:`visual_elements.surface_mesh` visual element to visualize the variation of some quantity of interest across the surface.

 .. note::